What is DevOps?

 What would DevOps be without improving the turnaround time for releasing code?

-The goal of this phase is finding talented people who have expertise with tools such as: Chef, Puppet, Vagrant, Github and other similar automation software.
+The goal of this phase is finding talented people who have expertise with tools such as Chef, Puppet, Vagrant, Github and other similar automation software.
+Special DevOps training may be required to get the right skillsets needed on your team.

 You’ll need people who can script, and code for REST, SOAP, and other web services which are required to build automation.